Ficool

 When the music stopped, she whispered something in his ear and pressed a kiss to his cheek.
 Then drifted toward the stairs like mist on a windless night.

-When she vanished, Damon turned.
+When she vanished, Damon turned and walked straight toward me.

 "You're still here."